Flowtrade-quant/QuantowerKB/getting-started/quantower-licenses.md

 ![](../.gitbook/assets/pricing-page.png)

-**Free license** is granted by default once you have created a Quantower Account.
+**Free license** is granted by default once you have created a FlowTrade Account.
 Also, it will be available all the time when you don’t have any active paid License.
 Using Free license you will get:

 * one active connection to any broker, data feed or exchange
 * 2 indicators per chart